Zverik/everydoor-website/docs/plugins/metadata/index.md

 Note that to make an SVG file re-colorable, you would need to add an attribute to either its elements, or to the `<svg>` outer tag: `stroke="currentColor"` and/or `fill="currentColor"`.
 This "current color" is what will be replaced with the icon color value.

+_Binary SI images (compiled SVG) are possible to create with [jovial_svg](https://pub.dev/packages/jovial_svg_transformer), but better wait until there is a packaging infrastructure for plugins._

 Raster images are converted to black-and-white on its transparency layer, and the color is set to all non-transparent pixels.

-_Binary SI images (compiled SVG) are possible to create with [jovial_svg](https://pub.dev/packages/jovial_svg_transformer), but better wait until there is a packaging infrastructure for plugins._
+Another option for fast prototyping is to use an emoji character for an icon.
+Two drawbacks of that are, emoji are not recolorable, and the alignment is slighly off.
+To use a character, find one in [Emojipedia](https://emojipedia.org/), switch to the "Techinical information" tab, and copy the codepoint sequence in form of `U+1F525` to the icon value.

 ## Translations